FishWantToFly/Start-to-Learn-Pyro/README.md

 ### Introduction
 Hi, I'm a graduate student from VLLAB in NTHU (National Tsing Hua University).
-In 2018 spring, professor HT CHEN asked his lab students to take some time for studying [Pyro](http://pyro.ai/).
+In 2018 spring, professor HT CHEN asked his lab students to spend some time studying [Pyro](http://pyro.ai/).

 What is pyro?
 It is
 + A Deep Universal Probabilistic Programming Language